- Official publishing

 - Ensure that the document has been proof read for typographical errors and to ensure that the correct copyright statement, ISBNs and barcode have been included before sending the document to the printers

 - Obtain final approval from relevant organisations (such as external auditors and parent department) to publish

 - Confirm how many print copies are required

 - If the publishing contractor is not being used to supply print copies, agree a print copy delivery date with the contractor.
 Obtain packing and labelling requirements

 - Send final print file to your print supplier

 - HM Treasury lays central departments' annual reports and accounts.
 Departments should liaise with HM Treasury to ensure that copies of the report and accounts have reached the Treasury in time to meet the planned laying date

 - Executive agencies and other arms-length bodies should liaise with HM Treasury, or their parliamentary unit or that of their parent department, to ensure the report is laid in Parliament

 *The NAO has prepared checklists which document all of the matters that should be addressed, where appropriate, in a set of annual reports and accounts.
-It would be useful to look at these checklists in advance to ensure that the timetables for laying accounts are not delayed because of omissions in the accounts.
+You or your colleagues should look at these checklists in advance to ensure that the timetables for laying accounts are not delayed because of omissions in the accounts.

 The NAO has also published a two page guide on governance statements.
 This guide has been prepared by reviewing a number of departments and arm's length bodies across government and drawing out some of the key messages arising from the first year implementing the governance statements.
-It would be useful for organisations to begin to engage with those charged with governance to ensure that the governance statements in their annual reports and accounts adhere to best practice.
+You should engage with governance colleagues to ensure that the governance statements in their annual reports and accounts adhere to best practice.